All 33 Letters of the Russian Alphabet [with Pronunciation and Cyrillic Tips]

 Letter Name: tvyordeey znahk – “hard sign”

 Additional Explanation: On its own, ъ has no particular sound.
 However, as a part of words, it means that the letter before it is hard.
-Russian Letters with Olga offers a helpful explanation of this letter and its sister letter, ь.
+Evgeni from Russian Language in Detail has a video that focuses on ъ and how it affects the pronunciation of a word.

 Italics: Ы ы